Raincleared-Song/BioRADR/README.md

 The anaconda environment is provided in `conda_env.yaml`.

 ### Data Availability
 Download data from [link](https://drive.google.com/drive/folders/1DQHSG2tdHLQt6uXfhWXfqRD_wXE14uoq?usp=sharing) and put those files under the project directory.
+All data are processed into the same format as [DocRED](https://github.com/thunlp/DocRED).

 ### Performance in Document-Level RE